consensys-vertical-apps/mmi-defi-adapters/README.md

 - Node v18

 ### Quick Start

+This project requires Node 18.
+Ensure you're using the correct version (e.g. run `nvm use`)

 To run the project and execute adapters in default mode with our test addresses, follow these steps: